vishalpadhariya/autoaltify/readme.txt

 = Will this overwrite existing ALT text? =

-No. AltPilot only generates ALT text for images that don't already have it.
+No. AutoAltify only generates ALT text for images that don't already have it.

 = Can I customize the ALT text? =

 Yes!
-Use the provided filters (altpilot_generated_alt, altpilot_clean_title, altpilot_clean_filename) to customize generation.
+Use the provided filters (autoaltify_generated_alt, autoaltify_clean_title, autoaltify_clean_filename) to customize generation.

 = What about performance with large media libraries? =